mattjmattj/php-rl/examples/tic-tac-toe/README.md

 ## DQN

-In the Deep Q-Learning part, the agent is an epsilon-greedy DQN agent.
+In the Deep Q-Learning part, the agent is an epsilon-greedy Double DQN agent with Prioritized Experience Replay.

 ### Model

-In this example, we will use Rubix/ML _middle_ level API
+In this example, we will use Rubix/ML _middle_ level API to build the model

 #### Input (features)